SiunKim/diziner-ner/README.md

 DiZiNER mimics the human annotation workflow where multiple annotators independently label documents, supervisors analyze disagreements, and guidelines are iteratively refined until consensus is reached.
 By employing heterogeneous LLMs as annotators and a supervisor model for disagreement analysis, DiZiNER achieves new zero-shot SOTA on 13 out of 18 NER benchmarks without any task-specific fine-tuning.

 ![Figure 1: DiZiNER Framework Overview](figures/figure1_overview.png)
-*Figure 1: Overview of the DiZiNER framework.
-Multiple heterogeneous LLMs act as independent annotators, disagreement profiles are constructed from their outputs, and a supervisor LLM iteratively refines instructions until convergence—paralleling human pilot annotation workflows.*

 ## Key Features
 - **Multi-Model Annotation**: Concurrent evaluation of multiple LLMs on NER tasks
 - **Iterative Improvement**: Supervisor-guided refinement through multiple iterations
 - **Comprehensive Analysis**: Agreement, disagreement, and error analysis